nikolastyl/MyPOIs/README.md

 Android App

-It gets smartphone's current location and saves it in a localhost database.
+Gets smartphone's current location and saves it in a localhost database.

 Add New √